Reliability through Relationships

 SPP was founded in 1941 when eleven regional power companies pooled their resources to keep Arkansas’ Jones Mill powered around the clock in support of critical, national defense needs.

-Now, more than 75 years later, we’re proud the SPP of today still reflects those early principles of collaboration in the interest of providing a critical service for the good of our region.
+More than 75 years later, we’re proud the SPP of today still reflects our early principles of collaboration in the interest of providing a critical service for the good of our region.

 What We Do and for Whom

-We ensure the reliable supply of power, adequate transmission infrastructure, and competitive wholesale electricity prices for a 546,000-square-mile region including more than 60,000 miles of high-voltage transmission lines.
+As an RTO, we ensure the reliable supply of power, adequate transmission infrastructure, and competitive wholesale electricity prices for a 552,000-square-mile region, including more than 60,000 miles of high-voltage transmission lines in the Eastern Interconnection.

-Our staff of about 600 professionals works proudly and diligently to ensure that more than 18 million people in our footprint have electricity when they need it.
+Our staff of more than 600 professionals works proudly and diligently to ensure almost 19 million people across our service territories have electricity when they need it.

 Download the official SPP 75th Anniversary book: The Power of Relationships